Free and budget-friendly Basingstoke and Deane fun

 It can be expensive eating out over the summer break, so we have found a selection of places that are offering free or low-cost meals during this time.

-Supermarket Morrisons is offering a free children’s meal at their café with the purchase of an adult meal and even better, adults meals start at £4.50!
+Supermarket Morrisons is offering a free children’s meal at their café with the purchase of an adult meal from 'The Breakfasts' or 'The Classics' menu.
+Kids meals can be claimed from 12pm until the restaurant closes.

 At Dunelm’s Pausa Café, for every £4 spent by an adult, children can get one free mini main, two snacks and a drink!

-At the Premier Inn, children will receive a free all-you-can-eat breakfast, available for two children under the age of 16 for every paying adult.
-The Travelodge hotel is also offering a free unlimited breakfast for free to two children aged 15-years-old and under, with a paying adult.
+At the Basingstoke Premier Inn, children will receive a free all-you-can-eat breakfast, available for two children under the age of 16 for every paying adult.

 Share this article: